What exactly is the Lab of Ornithology and how does it relate to Cornell University?

 Is it okay to contact professors directly?

 Yes.
-Professors are busy people, but we enjoy answering student and prospective student questions.
+Professors are busy people, but they enjoy answering questions from current and prospective students.
 If you are emailing for general information, be sure to look through this and other web sites first.
-When sending us a query, please provide us with information on your background and be clear about what you would like us to respond to.

 If I want to go to Cornell for graduate school in ornithology, should I reconsider applying as an undergrad?